SteveFortune/ocmock-block-tests/README.md

 - This repo contains 2 test harnesses:

-    - `Strange Types`, which tests these features out with all sorts of strange block signatures
+    - `Strange Types`, which tests these features out with all sorts of strange block signatures,
     - A sample application taken from [BetweenKit](https://github.com/ice3-software/between-kit), which aims to demonstrate how this feature might be used in the real world.

 - All tests pass on the following: